RoboSpatial: Teaching Spatial Understanding to 2D and 3D Vision-Language Models for Robotics

 Robot experiment results.

-Robotics experiments: the red dot shows the model output (if not present, the model failed to provide a valid point in the image); green dots are used to show when a model outputs multiple points.
+Robot experiments: the red dot shows the model output (if not present, the model failed to provide a valid point in the image); green dots are used to show when a model outputs multiple points.
 The robot motion generator, cuRobo, is used to grasp the item referenced by the generated point.
 The spatial- prefix indicates model trained with RoboSpatial.

 ModelSuccess Rate (%)